Ferdinand-Genans/ferdinand-genans.github.io/content/_index.md

         <a name="research"></a>
         ## 📚 My Research

-        My research focuses on optimal transport problems and its link with subfields of optimization such as stochastic, online and convex optimization.
-The goal is then to design efficient algorithms, with the best computationnal but also statistical complexity.
+       My research focuses on optimal transport problems and their link with subfields of optimization, such as stochastic, online, and convex optimization.
+The goal is to design efficient algorithms with the best computational and statistical complexity.
     design:
       columns: '1'
   - block: collection